syncfusion-content/blazor-docs/blazor/diagram/annotations/connector-annotation.md

 documentation: ug
 ---

-# Annotation for connector in Blazor Diagram Component
+# Annotation for Connector in Blazor Diagram Component

 Annotations of a connector can be positioned using the following properties of AnnotationEditorViewModel class.